Harry Sidebottom

 Harry Sidebottom is a British author and historian, best known for his two series of historical novels the Warrior of Rome, and Throne of the Caesars.
-He is Quondam Fellow and Tutor in Ancient History at St. Benet's Hall, Oxford, and lecturer at Lincoln College.
+He is Lecturer in Ancient History at Lincoln College, Oxford, and was Fellow and Tutor in Ancient History at St. Benet's Hall, Oxford.

 Early life

 Sidebottom was born in Cambridge and brought up in Newmarket, Suffolk, where his father worked as a racehorse trainer.
 He attended Fairstead House School, Newmarket, and King's Ely.

 Sidebottom read Ancient History for his first degree, at Lancaster University (1977–1980).
 He was awarded an MPhil in 1982 from the University of Manchester and later a DPhil from the University of Oxford.
 He studied at Corpus Christi College, where he is a member of the senior common room.
-He has written for The Times, Times Literary Supplement, Financial Times, The Telegraph, The Literary Review, El Pais, and The Irish Times, and contributed to several scholarly journals, including Classical Quarterly, Journal of Roman Studies, Classical Review, L`Antiquite Classique, and Historia: Zeitschrift fuer Alte Geschichte.
+He has written for The Times, Times Literary Supplement, Financial Times, The Telegraph, The Literary Review, National Geographic, The Los Angeles Review of Books, El Pais, and The Irish Times, and contributed to several scholarly journals, including Classical Quarterly, Journal of Roman Studies, Classical Review, L`Antiquite Classique, and Historia: Zeitschrift fuer Alte Geschichte.
 He has appeared as a presenter on the History Channel's Ancient Discoveries.